Turner powers Dodgers past Rockies 4-2 for 5th straight win - WHIZ News

-C.J.
-Cron slowed his slump with two hits for the Rockies, who lost their fifth straight despite snapping their 26-inning scoreless streak since last Saturday with Trevor Story’s RBI single in the fifth.
-Colorado couldn’t score in the final four innings against Los Angeles’ bullpen.
+Every portion of the Dodgers’ roster is having big moments these days: Although the Rockies snapped their 26-inning scoreless streak and made it a one-run game in the fifth, Colorado couldn’t score in the final four innings against Los Angeles’ bullpen.

 Victor González escaped a jam in the fifth after the Rockies chased Dustin May.
 Corey Knebel (1-0) retired the side on six pitches in the eighth, and Kenley Jansen got three strikeouts for his third save.